bekhzod0725/bekhzod0725.github.io/about.md

 Hello.
 My name is Bek Umarov.

-I am a developer and an OSCP certified cyber security professional.
+I am OSCP certified cyber security professional with a degree in Computer Science.

 Developed a new Academic Management System for Tutoring/Learning Centers called "S.T.A.T."
 (Smart Tutoring Analysis Tool).